-The LCFS' have an on-going work programme with the NHS Counter Fraud Service (Wales) to develop an Anti-Fraud Culture within the NHS.
-There is an anti fraud, bribery and corruption policy in place that outlines the responsibilities of staff in countering Fraud and corruption within HDUHB.
+The LCFS have an on-going work programme with the NHS Counter Fraud Service (Wales) to develop an Anti-Fraud Culture within the NHS.
+There is an anti-fraud, bribery and corruption policy in place that outlines the responsibilities of staff in countering Fraud and corruption within HDdUHB.

-Fraud awareness presentations have been provided over a variety of different mediums, to include Induction, Managers Passport, student placements, Medicine Safety Days, Finance Department Induction.
-Bespoke face to face Counter Fraud learning has also targeted staff groups at higher risk of contact with fraud such as recruitment, finance, community based staff and staff who work with service users with learning disabilities.
+Fraud awareness presentations have been provided over a variety of different mediums, to include Induction, Manager's Passport, student placements, Medicine Safety Days, Finance Department Induction.
+Bespoke face to face (via virtual means) Counter Fraud learning has also targeted staff groups at higher risk of contact with fraud such as finance, community-based staff and staff who work with service users with learning disabilities.

 Effective evaluations of such sessions have been conducted, with positive comments presented about the effectiveness of receiving such an awareness session.
-Evaluations have added to tailoring the education work, to ensure that bespoke messages of guidance can be offered.
+Evaluations have informed tailoring of learning, to ensure that bespoke guidance can be offered.

 Communications links have been enhanced and developed over this work period.
-The Counter Fraud Team now has a dedicated Twitter account to promote the counter fraud message.
-The Counter Fraud Team has also attended communications training to enable the capability to amend intranet pages unilaterally to ensure these pages are current and beneficial for staff.
+The Counter Fraud Team continues to operate a dedicated Twitter account to promote the counter fraud message.
+The Counter Fraud Team has also maintained and updated its intranet pages and subsequent COVID-19 Fraud Awareness page, ensuring that they are both current and beneficial for staff.